jdcloudcom/en/documentation/Networking/Load-Balancer/Introduction/Basic-Infrastructure.md

 # Basic architecture

-- The load balancer provides four-layer and seven-layer load listening service, so as to realize traffic forwarding under TCP Protocol, HTTP Protocol, HTTPS Protocol based on nginx architecture.
+- The load balancer provides four-layer and seven-layer load listening service, so as to realize traffic forwarding under TCP Protocol, TLS Protocol, HTTP Protocol, HTTPS Protocol based on nginx architecture.
 - The load balancer adopts cluster for deployment, so as to improve service availability through device redundancy and eliminate device single point failure.

 ![负载均衡基础架构](../../../../image/Networking/ALB/ALB-002.png)